 The NBA player was condemned for using a deeply offensive anti-semitic slur but according to reports Leonard and the Milwaukee Bucks have agreed on a 10-day contract, opening the door for the 7-foot center to play in an NBA game for the first time since January 2021,

-Meyers Leonard, a center for Miami Heat, made the comments while streaming on platform Twitch.
+Meyers Leonard, a center for Miami Heat at the time, made the comments while streaming on platform Twitch.

-An investigation into Leonard’s use of anti-semitic language is underway by the NBA while FaZe Clan, an eSports organisation, have parted company with the player.
+An investigation into Leonard’s use of anti-semitic language was carried out by by the NBA while FaZe Clan, an eSports organisation, parted company with the player.

 Leonard has apologised for using the term.